Sign In Register

 Safety Score

-Scranton has an average annual temperature of 48°F (9°C).
+Scranton experiences four distinct seasons with an average annual temperature of 48°F (9°C).
 Winters average 19°F in January while summers reach 74°F in July.
-Annual precipitation is 33.7 inches.
+The area gets 260 sunny days per year, above the national average.
+Annual precipitation totals 33.7 inches.
 Air quality is rated Good with a median AQI of 43.
+The city sits at an elevation of 1,178 feet.

 Temperature